boalong/ensae-nlp/README.md

 ### Results

-The reproduction confirms the original paper's findings???
+Results are detailed in the report.

 ## Structure of the project